-- You should submit a complaint in writing (letter or email) to Waverley (if we have dealt with your petition) or Surrey (if they have).
-The complaint should be submitted no later than 28 working days (Surrey requirements to be inserted) from receiving the authority's response to your petition.
+- You should submit a complaint in writing (letter or email) to Waverley (if we have dealt with your petition.
+The complaint should be submitted no later than 28 working days from receiving our response to your petition.
 It would be helpful if you would explain in what way you feel the petition has not been dealt with properly, and whether this relates to the decision taken or the process. - A reviewing officer will be identified by Democratic Services, to consider the way in which the petition was handled.
 They will normally refer the matter to the appropriate Overview and Scrutiny Committee, which will consider the adequacy of the response. - The Chief Executive will respond via letter to the petition organiser within 28 days of receipt of the request for review.